logicalclocks/logicalclocks.github.io/docs/admin/ha-dr/dr.md

 Apache Kafka and OpenSearch are additional services maintaining state.
 The OpenSearch metadata can be reconstructed from the metadata stored on RonDB.

 Apache Kafka is used in Hopsworks to store the in-flight data that is on its way to the online feature store.
-In the event of a total loss of the cluster, running jobs with inflight data will have to be replayed.
+In the event of a total loss of the cluster, running jobs with in-flight data will have to be replayed.

 ### Configuration Backup